lasp/adamant_example/src/assembly/pico/main/README.md

 $ screen /dev/ttyACM0 115200
 ```

-## Commanding and Telemetry with OpenC3 [COSMOS](https://github.com/OpenC3/cosmos)
+## Commanding and Telemetry with [COSMOS](https://github.com/OpenC3/cosmos)

  ![`Commanding and Telemetry with OpenC3 COSMOS`](img/cosmos.png "Commanding and Telemetry with OpenC3 COSMOS")

-To best interact with the Linux assembly, we need to use a ground system interface, such as OpenC3 [COSMOS](https://github.com/OpenC3/cosmos).
+To best interact with the Pico assembly, we need to use a ground system interface, such as OpenC3 [COSMOS](https://github.com/OpenC3/cosmos).
 To install COSMOS, navigate to an appropriate directory on your host machine and clone the COSMOS example project repository:

 ```
 $ git clone https://github.com/openc3/cosmos-project.git
 ```

-The COSMOS Docker container must be configured to use the same serial ports as Adamant.
-Edit this configuration at `cosmos-project/compose.yaml` and add the following entry to the `openc3-operator:` section:
+The COSMOS Docker container must be configured to use the serial port connected to the Pico.

+> **Note for Mac Hosts:** Exposing a serial device from a Mac host to a Docker container is [not yet supported](https://github.com/docker/for-mac/issues/900).
+This can be worked around by connecting to the serial port on the Mac and forwarding traffic through a TCP socket to COSMOS running on the Docker container.
+Mac-specific modifications to this tutorial will be noted by "**For Mac**" after applicable steps.

+Edit `cosmos-project/compose.yaml` and add the following entry to the `openc3-operator:` section:

 ```
     devices: